 Charlie is an industry expert on “Robo Advisor” solutions for the Wealth Management industry.
 He has successfully partnered on two separate Robo design and implementation initiatives for leading wealth management organizations since 2015.

 Charlie’s areas of expertise include: Digital product design and implementation, pricing/branding, organization redesign, operational redesign, systems and processes requirement design and implementation.

-Chris is the Technical Program Manager of the Android Studio at Google.
+Chris is the Technical Program Manager in the Home program at Google.
 He previously led the Customer Success team at Kahuna, specializing in mobile engagement marketing and retention.
 Before Kahuna, Chris spent eight years at Google, most recently as Head of Deployment for Google Enterprise focused on mobile, Google Apps, and Chrome OS.

-As VP for Yodlee Interactive, Christine drives financial technology innovation through a rapidly growing ecosystem of partners and developers creating market-leading digital consumer apps and services powered by Yodlee’s unique data platform.
-Furthermore she leads Ynext, built to accelerate the success of the Yodlee Interactive ecosystem of companies throughout their lifecycle.
+As VP at Yodlee, Christine drives financial technology innovation through a rapidly growing ecosystem of partners and developers creating market-leading digital consumer apps and services powered by Yodlee’s unique data platform.
+She leads efforts to accelerate the success of Yodlee’s ecosystem of fintech companies throughout their lifecycle.

 Christine has more than 15 years’ experience marketing digital products and services to business and consumer audiences.
 She also led mobile marketing for leading brands including Yahoo!, AOL and Match.com.